 No matter your dog’s size, bread is something that most dogs quickly develop a fascination with.
-Usually, it starts as a table scrap, or used as a temporary treat during training sessions.
+Usually, it starts as a table scrap or a temporary treat during training sessions.
 No matter the type of dog you have, it’s not uncommon for a piece of bread to get them drooling in seconds flat.
 But what happens when your pup eats bread but eats way too much of it?

 So when should you worry?
-In the article below, we will walk through what you can expect if your dog ate a little bread, or an entire loaf.
-We also explain what you’ll likely want to look out for, and when it’s time to call your veterinarian.
+In the article below, we will walk through what you can expect if your dog ate a little bread or an entire loaf.
+We also explain what you’ll likely want to look out for and when it’s time to call your veterinarian.
 Let’s jump in!

 Is Bread Bad For Dogs?

-My Dog Ate a Full Loaf!
+My Dog Ate A Full Loaf!
 What Now?

 So your dog decided to eat an entire loaf?
 There are some steps that you’ll want to follow, depending on the type of bread that was consumed and how much was eaten.
 Follow these steps below to make sure there are no issues with your pup.